Amos Alonzo Stagg

 Amos Alonzo Stagg was born August 16, 1862 in West Orange.
 He grew up in the affluent suburbs outside the bustling city of Newark and was educated at Phillips Exeter Academy, an exclusive boarding school in New Hampshire.
 He was a talented athlete, excelling as a pitcher and batter in baseball.

-While at Exeter, Amos was part of the country’s storied football rivals, between his school and Andover.
+While at Exeter, Amos was part of one of the country’s storied football rivalries, between his school and Andover.
 The first game was played in 1878, while he was a student.
 American football was still in its formative stages at this point.

 Amos took up the game in a big way while a student at Yale University in the 1880s.
-He was a member of the first All-America team.
+He was a member of the first All-America team following the 1888 season.
 After graduation, Amos was offered the chance to play professional baseball—a job unsuitable for a man of letters at the time.
 He turned down the opportunity, yet always the innovator, he designed the first batting cage.

 Amos decided he wanted to pursue a career in physical education.
 He enrolled at Springfield Teachers College in Massachusetts, the principal training ground for YMCA administrators.
 Among his teachers at Springfield was James Naismith.
 In 1892, Amos participated in the first publicly staged contest of the game that sprang from Naismith’s imagination: basket-ball.
 Amos scored the only goal for the losing side in a 5–1 game played in front of more than 100 people.
 Later he was instrumental in developing the sport as a five-on-five game, and was one of the first inductees in the Basketball Hall of Fame.